-The weather is hard to predict, which makes it hard to pick an outfit.
+The weather is hard to predict in fall, which makes it hard to pick the right jacket.
 Some days are warm, others are cold or rainy.
-Sometimes you have a morning that feels like summer is back for a farewell performance, only to break out in thunderstorms a few hours later.
+You need a jacket that’s suitable for most occasions and that’s easy to layer.

-All these coats and jackets were chosen for their timelessness, versatility and overall style-appeal.
-That means you don’t have to worry about these going out of style any time soon.
+All these fall jackets are versatile, timeless and fashionable.
+You don’t have to worry about these going out of style any time soon.

 1: Denim Jackets

 The first on our list of men’s fall jackets is the denim jacket.
 This is a great option for transition weather as it’s neither too warm nor too cold.
 It’s perfect for those days when you’re not sure if you should wear a jacket or not.

 Even better, once it gets colder, it can also work as a layering piece, pulling double duty.

 This is obviously a casual jacket that you wouldn’t want to wear with a suit and tie.
 This jacket looks great with a pair of chinos though.